AdobeDocs/experience-manager-65.en/help/forms/using/configure-adaptive-forms-cache.md

       }
    ```

 Your AEM environment is configured to cache adaptive forms.
 It caches all types of adaptive forms.
-If you have a requirement to check user access permissions for a page before delivering the cached page, see [caching secured content](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/permissions-cache.html).
+If you require a check of user access permissions for a page before delivering the cached page, see [caching secured content](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/permissions-cache.html).

 ## Troubleshooting {#troubleshooting}

-### Some adaptive forms containing images or videos are not automatically invalidated from dispatcher cache {#videos-or-images-not-auto-invalidated}
+### Some adaptive forms containing images or videos are not automatically invalidated from Dispatcher cache {#videos-or-images-not-auto-invalidated}

 #### Issue {#issue1}

-When you select and add images or videos via asset browser to an adaptive form and these images and videos are edited in Assets editor, adaptive forms containing such images are not invalidated from dispatcher cache automatically.
+When you select and add images or videos by way of asset browser to an adaptive form and these images and videos are edited in Assets editor, adaptive forms containing such images are not invalidated from Dispatcher cache automatically.

 #### Solution {#Solution1}

 After publishing the images and video, explicitly unpublish and publish the adaptive forms that reference these assets.

-### Only first instance of an adaptive form is cached {#only-first-instance-of-adaptive-forms-is-cached}
+### Only the first instance of an adaptive form is cached {#only-first-instance-of-adaptive-forms-is-cached}

 #### Issue {#issue3}

-When the adaptive form URL does not have any localization information, and **[!UICONTROL Use Browser Locale]** in configuration manager is enabled, a localized version of the adaptive form is served and only the first instance of the adaptive form is cached and delivered to every subsequent user.
+When the adaptive form URL does not have any localization information, and **[!UICONTROL Use Browser Locale]** in the configuration manager is enabled, a localized version of the adaptive form is served.
+Only the first instance of the adaptive form is cached and delivered to every subsequent user.

 #### Solution {#Solution3}

- Perform the following steps to resolve the issue:
+Resolve the issue by performing the following steps:

  1. Open the conf.d/httpd-dispatcher.conf or any other configuration file configured to load at runtime.